TheGloriousGenesis/CS_Learning/AWS_MachineLearningCertification/AWS_Revision.md

 > ADD list of other types of ml models

 #### Train ML models
+- Parameters for model set in training job (weight and bias).
+Hyperparameter set before and outside of job

 - Split data between training and validation (for example, cross validation).
   - Splitting data only applicable to supervised learning